 In saying that philosophy is a reflection on the human condition and fate, we no doubt highlight what matters most.
 It is for this reason that no-one lives without a more-or-less defined philosophy.
 In even the smallest of our actions we can identify a certain idea we have of human life, and this idea is specifically philosophical.
 Consequently, the true interest in the study of problems or doctrines of philosophy lies in its ability to enable us to become more aware of our own philosophy.
 The diversity of systems should thus not be used in argument against the purpose of philosophy.
 Plato or Aristotle, Descartes or Spinoza, Kant or Hegel: they can all equally help me to define my personal attitude to the issues I may face in life.
 Whether I adopt or reject the ideas of any philosopher, I am all the while reflecting on the human condition and vocation.
 Who could dare to say that such reflection is futile or without purpose ?

 With this perspective in mind, we can appreciate why philosophy cannot detach itself from either human sciences or religion.
 The information we bring to modern psychology and sociology should not be irrelevant to the understanding of human nature.
-Yet the different religions, for their part, are also humankinds creations and bear witness to our fundamental need to understand our place in the universe.
+Yet the different religions, for their part, are also humankinds creations and bear witness to our fundamental need to understand our place in the Universe.
 Hegel said that philosophy is a reflection on religion.
 It may be other things as well, but the link between philosophy and religion is substantial enough for a publication to unpretentiously discuss both the philosophical study of problems and systems and the study of major theological concepts.
 As it is presented, the brilliant work of Roger Caratini is invaluable for those who are interested in mankinds passions and thoughts, obligations and aspirations, weaknesses and requirements, woes and greatness, reality and dreams.
-And who among us could say they are uninterested in mankind ?"
+And as Pascal said : «To ridicule philosophy is really to philosophize »."